-Courses and fellowships are now available at the science centre throughout the year, and every few years, the flagship two-week residency in Banff will also be staged.
-The next Banff program will be in the summer of 2021.
-Plan ahead!
+Courses and fellowships will be available at the science centre throughout the year, and every few years, the flagship two-week residency in Banff will also be staged.
 Space is limited to 20 participants.
 Dates will be announced at a later time.

 Spark's science communications programs are offered in three locations:

 - Banff, for the biennial flagship residency program

 Courses are $500 per person, per day.
 Some courses are subsidized by sponsors or donors of high-quality science communications training.